ssfinney/Honeypot-Analyzer/README.md

 This program currently works only with log files from [HoneyD's](http://www.honeyd.org) open-source software.

 #### What is a Honeypot?

 A network honeypot is software that makes your server *look* like a vulnerable machine for hackers.
 In reality, it's completely isolated from the outside world, but it looks like a hackable machine on a network.

 This attracts attackers who want to steal information, data, or place malware on your system.
 With the honeypot software, you can see where the attackers are attacking from, their IP addresses, and information on which vulnerability was used.
+With our analyzer, you can visualize this data and really get a feel for what's going on in your network or where your security can be improved.

 #### The Honeypot Log File